lucj/katacoda-scenarios/k0s/single-node/step3.md

 INFO[2021-06-24 18:36:26] Installing k0s service
 ```

-🔥 if you need to provide some configuration options different from the default ones, you could provide a configuration file through the -c flag in the command above.
+🔥 A configuration file could be provided using the *-c* flag should you want to use other properties than the default ones.

-As you can see from this output, a k0s systemd service is created (but is not started yet)
+This output shows that k0s systemd service is created (but is not started yet).

+You can get additional information using systemctl:

+`sudo systemctl status k0scontroller`{{execute}}

 Start the cluster: